Current number of reviews posted7,735 Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • A hotel with a large public bath and good service

-• The large public bath has a relaxing atmosphere where the water is gentle on the skin, so this hotel is a good choice if you want to enjoy hot springs.
+• The hot spring water is gentle on the skin, and the large public bath is a relaxing space, so this hotel is a good choice if you want to enjoy hot springs.
 The Japanese-style rooms have few steps, so even people with weak legs and hips can easily stay here, and the overall space is spacious, so it is safe for wheelchair users.

 • This hotel is representative of Naruko Onsen.